subspace/protocol-specs/docs/consensus/proof_of_time.md

 (Extends [Verification](proof_of_archival_storage.md#verification))

-When a new block is received, in addition to PoS and consensus log checks, compare the PoT values in the header to the local view of the PoT chain.
+When a new block is received, in addition to PoS and consensus log checks, validate the PoT relative to the parent block:

+1. Retrieve the parent block's PoT parameters and derive the expected PoT input for the current slot.
+2. Verify that the current block's proof-of-time output is valid according to the parent-derived input and parameters.
+3. Compare the PoT values in the header to the local view of the PoT chain.

-If the proof-of-time included in the block header covers local proofs that have already been verified, the block’s PoT passes validation.
+If the proof-of-time included in the block header covers local proofs that have already been verified, the block's PoT passes validation.

 If the proof-of-time is not consistent with local view or the local view is missing some required slots — do necessary verification, including proving.